Statistical Estimation of Mechanical Parameters of Clarinet Reeds Using Experimental and Numerical Approaches: Statistical analysis of resonance frequencies

 \subsection{Statistics}

-The statistics are displayed on Table \ref{Table_table_1}.
+The statistics are displayed on Fig. \ref{modes2} and detailed in Appendix \ref{statistic}, with the analysis of correlations.
 For 14 measurements of resonance frequencies of the two series, identification of the total number of reeds (55) have been done.
 For other measurements, identification has been done only for a part of this number.
 The value of the ratio of the standard deviation $\sigma $ to the mean value $\mu $, i.e. the relative standard deviation, is found to be between 2 and 5\% (about $1/3$ tone).
 If we admit Gaussian distribution for the measured frequencies, $99\%$ of the observations typically range about $\pm 1$ tone ($\pm 200$ cents) around the mean value (i.e. $\mu \pm 3\sigma $ ), for all frequencies.

 The identification of the mode $X6$ is uncertain: it seems to appear for frequencies lower than those of our simulations.
 Mode $T5$ is on the limit of the range we studied: this explains the small value of the standard deviation.